Supova/Speaker-Recognition-System/README.md

 In raw speech signals, noise is ubiquitous.
 The speech signal is generally contaminated by noise originating from various sources which alter the characteristics of the speech signals.
 It also degrades the speech quality and intelligibility.
 Speech signals also contain regions of silence which convey no necessary data.
 Therefore, noise reduction and silence removal is important to process the signals and save processing time and bandwidth of the system.

 Pre-processing of our signals is done in the `preProcessing.m` where we remove silence regions and normalize the amplitude to one.
 The input speech files contain 11 speakers uttering "zero" with a sampling rate of 12.5 KHz.
 Speaker 1's raw speech signal is shown in Figure 1.
 There are periods of silence before and after the voiced segment which unnecessarily increase computational time.
 Therefore, the silence was removed through endpoint detection.
 The region where the amplitude is first greater than -30 dB (0.03) is regarded as the start of the voiced speech and the region where amplitude is first lower than -30 dB is regarded as the stop point.
-After the stop point is the silence and this portion is removed.
+Outside of this portion is the silence to be removed.
 The signal was then normalized to an user-defined maximum amplitude, to one in our case, by dividing by the current maximum of the signal as shown in Figure 2.

 <p align="center">